-9. The majority of ITSP, MRP and PRP projects would entail the creation or use of IP.
-ITC's policy is to encourage local research institutions to take active steps to disseminate their R&D results widely and encourage transfer, realisation or commercialisation of relevant technologies or IP to the industry for application and further development, fostering improvements for the industry or community.
-This Guide sets out the arrangements on IP and related matters, in particular with regard to -
+- 11. The majority of ITSP, TCFS, MHKJFS, MRP and PRP projects would entail the creation or use of IP.
+ITC's policy is to encourage local research institutions to take active steps to disseminate their R&D results widely and encourage transfer, realisation or commercialisation of relevant technologies to the industry for application and further development, thus fostering improvements for the industry or community.
+This Guide sets out the IP arrangements, in particular with regard to

 - (a) ownership;

 - (b) licensing; and

-- (c) benefit-sharing arrangements.
+- (c) benefit-sharing.